Reaching Out to Schools, Teachers and Children

 High School Student Coursework

-Considered one of the finest college art museums in the country, the Smith College Museum of Art is known for its collection of more than 25,000 art works from all periods and cultures, including modern painting and sculpture, American and western European masterworks, antiquities, decorative arts and emerging collections of African, Asian and Islamic art.
+Considered one of the finest college art museums in the country, the Smith College Museum of Art (SCMA) is known for its collection of nearly 27,000 art works ranging from ancient Greek vases to contemporary video art.
+Smith College began collecting works of art in 1879, four years after enrolling its first class.
 Special exhibitions reflect the growing diversity of the collection and support the global curriculum of the college.
+SCMA will celebrate its centennial in 2019–20 with a series of special programs and exhibitions.

 Second Fridays and Community Day